pkleef/virtuoso-opensource/README.UPGRADE.md

 Regular 6.x RDBMS tables can be dumped with the dbdump tool into scripts that can be replayed using the isql tool into the 7.x database.

-For 6.x RDF_QUAD table, we have a set of dump/load stored procedures to dump graphs into a set of backup files, which can then be reloaded into the VOS 7.x database.
+For the 6.x RDF_QUAD table, we have a set of dump/load stored procedures to dump graphs into a set of backup files, which can then be reloaded into the VOS 7.x database.
 Contact us at
 <vos.admin@openlinksw.com> for more info.

 ## Upgrading from VOS 5.x to VOS 7.x

 The database format has substantially changed between these two versions of Virtuoso.
-To upgrade your database, you must dump all your data from your VOS 5.x database and re-load it into VOS 7.x.
+To upgrade your database, you **must** dump all your data from your VOS 5.x database and re-load it into VOS 7.x.

 Regular VOS 5.x RDBMS tables can be dumped with the dbdump tool into scripts that can be replayed using the isql tool into the VOS 7.x database.